grafana/mimir/docs/sources/mimir/configure/configure-otel-collector.md

       exporters: [..., otlphttp]
 ```

-If you want to authenticate using basic auth, we recommend the [`basicauth`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/basicauthextension) extension:
+If you want to authenticate using basic auth, use the [`basicauth`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/basicauthextension) extension:

 ```yaml
 extensions: